TeamIRI/darkshield-api-demos/test-data-generation/credit-card-generation/README.md

 # DarkShield Files API: Credit Card Number Image Generation

+## Synopsis

 This example demonstrates the use of the *darkshield-files* API to place synthetic credit card numbers on images of credit cards.

+## Requirements

-To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield* and
+To run, the DarkShield API
+must be hosted at the location specified in *server_config.py* (by default *http://localhost:8959*) with both the *darkshield* and
 *darkshield-files* plugins installed.

+Python 3 must be installed along with the common Python dependencies that are shared by all demos in this repository (specified in the root *requirements.txt* file).

-It uses the 'OCR-A.ttf' custom font file to use as the font for the synthetic credit card numbers.
+This example uses the 'OCR-A.ttf' custom font file as the font for the synthetic credit card numbers.

+## Execution

+To execute, run `python main.py`.

-The synthetic image is placed in the *credit-card-gen* folder.
+The synthetic images are placed in the *credit-card-gen* folder.

-To install the additional dependencies, execute *pip install -r requirements.txt* (make sure your virtual environment is activated, or your dependencies will be installed globally).

-To execute, run *python main.py*.